-California least terns were observed at the D Street Fill nesting site from 11 April through 29 July.
-Approximately 93 to 112 pairs established 127 nests spread throughout the site but with most in the central western portion of the site (Figure 2).
+California least terns were observed at the D Street Fill nesting site from 17 April through 23 July.
+Approximately 94 to 100 pairs established 109 nests spread throughout the site but with most in the central western portion of the site (Figure 2).
 Observations of birds late in the season consisted of foraging along adjacent shoreline and loafing on the adjacent mudflats.

 The pair estimation method used for the CDFW breeding pair index for tracking long-term trends is based on the total number of nests established before 15 June plus half the number of nests established 15 June and later.
-This two-tiered approach is an attempt to standardize pair estimates and take into account the renesting of pairs that had lost earlier clutches as well as young birds breeding for the first time and arriving late from wintering grounds (Massey and Atwood 1981).
+This two-tiered approach is an attempt to standardize pair estimates and by taking into account the possibility of renesting of pairs that had lost earlier clutches as well as young birds breeding for the first time and arriving late from wintering grounds (Massey and Atwood 1981).
 However, given the lack of productivity in recent seasons, particularly with significant predation around San Diego Bay, the question has been raised as to whether the maximum number of concurrently active nests may be a more accurate measure of the number of breeding pairs.
-The CDFW method results in a maximum index estimate of 124 breeding pairs this season.
-However, up to 15 nests were lost prior to 20 June.
-Timing of these losses and new nest initiations suggests that at least 15 nests could have resulted from renesting by pairs that had lost earlier clutches or broods, leading to a maximum number of 112 breeding pairs.
-The maximum number of concurrently active nests and broods was 93 with 90 nests and three broods of chicks on 23 May.
+The CDFW method results in a maximum index estimate of 108 breeding pairs this season.
+However, at least 13 nests were lost prior to 20 June.
+Timing of these losses and new nest initiations suggests that at least nine nests could have resulted from renesting by pairs that had lost earlier clutches or broods, leading to a maximum number of 100 breeding pairs.
+The minimum number of breeding pairs was 94, based on the maximum number of concurrently active nests and broods (93 nests and one brood of chicks on 29 May).

-Typically, nest initiation occurs in early May (Massey 1974), with this year's first nest in late April being among the earliest.
-Figure 3 depicts graphically the chronology of nesting events at the D Street Fill in 2017.
+Typically, nest initiation occurs in early May (Massey 1974), and this year's first nests were found on 8 May.
+Figure 3 depicts graphically the chronology of nesting events at the D Street Fill in 2018.
 The numbers of active nests plotted in Figure 3 were those nests being tended by an adult.
-The majority of nests (93%) were initiated between 28 April and 6 June.
-Four more nests were then established from 9 to 13 June.
-Two nests were established from 17 to 20 June, then two more on 27 June.
-The remaining nest was found on 3 July.
-The number of active nests plotted in Figure 3 diverged from the number of total nests in early to mid-May due to the abandonment of three nests.
-Divergence between numbers of active and total nests increased in late May through June with hatching of chicks and additional nest abandonments.
-Active nest numbers dropped through June and early July with chicks hatching, reduced nest initiation, and losses to nest abandonment and predation.
+The majority of nests (85%) were initiated between 8 and 25 May.
+Fourteen more nests were then established from 29 May to 12 June, accounting for 98 percent of this season's nests.
+One more nest was established on 19 June.
+The remaining nest was found on 10 July but had been previously abandoned and was estimated to have been established by 3 July.
+The number of active nests plotted in Figure 3 diverged from the number of total nests in mid-May due to the predation of six nests.
+Divergence between numbers of active and total nests increased in late May through June with hatching of chicks and additional nest abandonments and predation.
+Breeding activity occurred across a briefer time period than usual this season with active nest numbers dropping rapidly through June to early July with chicks hatching, reduced nest initiation, and losses to nest abandonment and predation.